zhaothong/paynet-assessment/README.md

-# paynet-assessment
+# Paynet Assessment

-Paynet Assessment on PySpark
+This repository contains the technical assessment for Paynet, focused on demonstrating proficiency in **PySpark** for data engineering tasks.